johnny-chivers/emr-serverless/README.md

 ## What's included

-The repo is to supplement the youtube video (link) on emr severless.
+The repo is to supplement the [youtube video](https://youtu.be/grfSNj2EMwo)  on emr severless.

 ## Set up